nodejs/build/README.md

 [GOVERNANCE.md][] to understand the process and reasoning we use for granting access to the resources we manage.

+## Related groups

+The Build WG isn't responsible for all "build" related activity, there are several other groups working on specific aspects of build:

+- https://github.com/nodejs/release - Builds the official Node.js releases.
+  Works very closely with the Build WG.
+Supporting Release is one of the most important goals of the Build WG.
+- https://github.com/nodejs/docker-node - Builds the official Docker images
+  for Node.js.
+A consumer of the builds produced by Release.
+- https://github.com/nodejs/unofficial-builds/ - Builds unofficial binaries for
+  Node.js.
+An experimental project, see its README for more information.

 ## Build WG Members

 <!-- ncu-team-sync.team(nodejs/build) -->